divided099/instagOwO/README.md

 ## **License**

-This project is licensed under the **GNU General Public License v3.0**.
-See the `LICENSE.txt` `LICENSE-2.txt` files for more details.
+This project is licensed under the MIT License.

 ---

 ## **Legal**

-For legal inquiries or takedown requests, please contact me at ZaydZOD@proton.me.
+For legal inquiries or takedown requests, please contact me at @CantStopDivided@proton.me

 ---